Source-Free Domain Adaptation for Question Answering with Masked Self-training: Introduction

 We evaluate MDAQA on well-known QA benchmark datasets.
 Experiment outcomes show that MDAQA significantly improves the performance of pretrained QA models on target domains.
-MDAQA even outperforms previous UDA methods, which need access to source data during adaptation.
-The main contributions of our work are:
+MDAQA even outperforms previous UDA methods, which require access to source data during adaptation.
+To summarize, the proposed method has the following features:

-\begin{itemize} \item We propose a novel self-training-based domain adaptation for QA methods called MDAQA.
-We design a masking module to help QA models learn and maintain domain knowledge when trained on the source domain, and mitigate the effects of domain shift when adapted to target domains. \item The designed masking module is light weighted and can be easily integrated into most QA models.
-Therefore, our method can be easily combined with existing methods and used in a wide range of situations. \item MDAQA does not need to compare source and target domain data during adaptation, which makes it more valuable when the source data contains sensible information. \item Experiments show that MDAQA significantly outperforms the current state-of-the-art baselines on well-known QA benchmark datasets. \end{itemize}
+\begin{itemize} \item We introduce MDAQA, an innovative self-training-based domain adaptation technique specifically tailored for QA applications.
+This approach features a masking module, designed to facilitate the learning and retention of domain-specific knowledge by QA models.
+Furthermore, it mitigates the detrimental effects associated with domain shifts during the adaptation to target domains. \item The masking module we have engineered is lightweight and modular, allowing for seamless integration into a broad array of existing QA models.
+This design feature enhances the applicability of the method and ensures ease of use in diverse scenarios. \item Unlike previous approaches, MDAQA eliminates the need for direct comparison between source and target domain data during the adaptation process.
+This characteristic renders our method especially advantageous when handling source data that may contain sensitive information. \end{itemize}